Dr

 Negotiating Networked Citizenship in Authoritarian Regimes: In January-March 2023, I was a CAIS Fellow at the Center for Advanced Internet Studies (CAIS) in Bochum, Germany, investigating the competing interpretations and practices of networked citizenship in authoritarian regimes.

-The Politics of Internet Freedom Rankings: In collaboration with Dr. Mariƫlle Wijermars (Maastricht University), I am currently conducting a study on the politics of internet freedom rankings and the broader conceptualisations of internet freedom globally.
+The Politics of Internet Freedom Rankings: In collaboration with Dr. Mariƫlle Wijermars (Maastricht University), we are studying the politics of internet freedom rankings and the broader conceptualisations of internet freedom globally.

 Research interests